sentclose/sentc-docs/docs/guide/e2ee/group.md

 ### Create a child group and sign the group key

 The sign key of the creator is needed.
 When a user creates a group, the sign key from the user data is used.
-Obtain the user who sign the key.
+Get the user who signs the key.

 :::: tabs#p